-Government agencies (for example, HM Revenue & Customs) if you have applied for a mortgage and we need to confirm the income information you provide.
-HMRC may also use the information that we give them for their own checks and purposes, and to check for any mismatch with your declared income.
+For mortgage customers, HM Revenue & Customs (HMRC), to confirm the income information you provide.
+HMRC may also use the information that we give them for their own checks and purposes and to check for any mismatch with your declared income.